taikatta/Milestone3-Konyvkucko/README.md

 ### Summary

 I am the founder of Könyvkuckó, the Hungarian Children's Library in Ireland.
-My book collection is about 120 books, I got books from authors, organizations, individuals.
+My book collection is about 120 books, all our books were donated.
+I got books from authors, organizations, individuals.
 The launch of the Hungarian children's book was on the 29th of October, 2019.
-The books are hosted by Deansgrange Library.
+The books are hosted by Deansgrange Library, but they can be requested via the inter-library loans system from other libraries who are part of Libraries Ireland.
+The requested books will be delivered to the users' local library.

 #### Project purpose: